 - Undo/redo actions added in the ScanMerge.

 - New .rv3d format for the ScanMerge added.

 - Program performance and overall user experience were improved.

 RangeVision makes it very clear that all updates are available for all Smart users, who will benefit from lifetime upgrades.

-The manual is written in english and highlights the main characteristics of the 3D scanner, how to conduct the setup and how to use it.
+The manual is written in English and highlights the main characteristics of the 3D scanner, how to set it up, and how to use it.
 It is easy to read and understand.

-All the Smart accessories were included in the rigid transportation box.
-We had notably access to the RangeVision turntable (Automatic Turn Table – ATT), a $800 option.
-Next to it were the included tripod, AC adapter, HDMI and USB Cables, USB key for software installation, USB key for license and calibration panels.
+Next to it were the included tripod, AC adapter, HDMI and USB Cables, USB key for software installation, USB key for licenses, and calibration panels.